mike-weiner/display-event-locations-tec/README.md

 ## Upgrade Notice

+### 3.3.2
+Today's brings a mid-summer quality of life update.
+I have tested compatibility with WordPress version 5.5 slated to be released on August 11, 2020.
+I added the missing release date for the v3.3.1 changelog section.
+The .zip package name provided on the Github releases and in the README has been changed to better support manual plugin updates.
+You will also find that I have increased the minimum PHP version to 7.0 and the minimum WordPress version to v5.0.
+WordPress plans to begin requiring PHP v7.0+ at a minimum by the end of 2020 and as PHP 5.6 becomes phased out I want my plugin to be secure and work on modern versions of PHP.
+You will find that my plugin should work on older versions of PHP (like v5.6) if you are still using older versions but consider upgrading to, at least, PHP v7.0 for security and performance improvements.
+As always, open a support ticket if you have any issues with this update.

 ### 3.3.1
 Plugin settings will no longer reset to their default values when you update the plugin or when you reactivate it.
 Sorry about that.
 All files within the master branch of the Github repository and the WordPress Plugin Repository SVN repo have been synchronized.
-The releases being named `wordpress-[version]-display-event-locations-tec.zip` published within the Github `Releases` section have not been affected as they have been accurate.
+The releases being named `display-event-locations-tec.[version].zip` published within the Github `Releases` section have not been affected as they have been accurate.

 ### 3.3
 Today's update continues quality of life improvements to help better your experience while also working to keep our footprint on your installation to a minimum.
 Unnecessary code has been removed.
 Typos continue to be fixed.
 Comments have been simplified.
 Documentation has been reworded for clarity.
 Updated developer contact information and URIs have been put into place. -- As always, if you experience any issues open a support ticket and I'll get you up and running.
 Have a great, productive day!